-->

 omv-release-upgrade

-With that complete, it was time to reboot the system and I fired up the web administration interface and spotted a kernel update that I applied.
-Again the system was restarted and further updates were noticed and these were applied, again through the web interface.
-The whole thing is based on Debian 11.x but I am not complaining since it quietly does exactly what I need of it.
+With that complete, it was time to reboot the system, and I fired up the web administration interface and spotted a kernel update that I applied.
+Again, the system was restarted, and further updates were noticed and these were applied, again through the web interface.
+The whole thing is based on Debian 12.x, but I am not complaining as long as it quietly does exactly what I need of it.
+There was one slight glitch when doing an update after the changeover, and that was quickly sorted.

 VBoxManage createmedium disk --filename <full path including file name without extension> -size <size in MiB> --format VDI --variant Standard